Medication Miscalculations - A Frequent Mishap?

 Published: 24 November 2016

-From experience, making calculations under time constraints, especially with a patient standing by, creates sufficient pressure to make miscalculation more frequent than it should be.
-Interestingly, studies show that having many years of experience does not necessarily equate to greater proficiency at accurately calculating medical dosages.
+From experience, making calculations under a time constraint - especially with a patient standing by - creates sufficient pressure to make miscalculation more frequent than it should be.
+Interestingly, studies show that having many years of experience does not necessarily equate to greater proficiency at accurately calculating medication dosages.
 Studies in the United States report that only 35% of nurses achieved a 90% proficiency in medical calculations during orientation.

 Raising awareness of medical miscalculation errors within the nursing population can be achieved through regular monitoring and reporting of these errors.
 Nurses can be involved in assessing the cause of the problem and can make suggestions on how to avoid future errors.
 When calculating doses, nurses should be encouraged to:

 Using calculators and conversion charts may be helpful, but should never be used as a substitute for taking into consideration the logical or expected answer.
-Unfortunately today’s busy environment means that all too often health practitioners are rushing as they try to complete tasks efficiently.
+Unfortunately, today's busy healthcare environments mean that all too often, health practitioners are rushing as they try to complete tasks efficiently.
 It is important to nurture an environment in which nurses (especially those with maths anxiety) feel supported in making medical calculations, even if they occasionally make errors.
 Discussing the error in a supportive manner will go a long way in encouraging struggling nurses to persevere and achieve better calculation results in the long term.